Bradford-on-Avon Tithe Barn

 Bradford-on-Avon Tithe Barn is a Grade I listed barn in Pound Lane, Bradford on Avon, Wiltshire, England.
 It was part of a medieval grange belonging to Shaftesbury Abbey and was built in the early 14th century, with a granary dated to about 1400.
 It is owned and protected by English Heritage and managed by the Bradford on Avon Preservation Trust.

 Geography

-The tithe barn is at Barton Farm on the southern side of Bradford-on Avon in West Wiltshire, to the southeast of Bath.
+The tithe barn is at Barton Farm on the southern side of Bradford-on Avon in West Wiltshire, to the south-east of Bath.
 The Kennet and Avon Canal passes close to the south side of the barn.